hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 - examine `/boot/efi/EFI/Slackware/elilo.conf` to make sure it is correct
 - regenerate the inital RAM-disk
-- copy over the ramdisk and kernel image to `/boot/efi/EFI/Slackware`
+- copy over the ramdisk and kernel image to `/boot/efi/EFI/Slackware` so `elilo` is aware of them

 ## Get correct keys on the keyboard